 Receiving an intermediate high or higher on the ACTFL OPIc and WPT fulfill two of the State of Wisconsin Department of Public Instruction Spanish Language teaching licensure requirements.

 Register online.
-Once registered, you will be contacted by the UWM School of Continuing Education Language Department (firstname.lastname@example.org or 414-227-3118) to set up your interview time and date.
+Once registered, you will be contacted by the UWM School of Continuing Education Language Department (email@example.com or 414-227-3118) to set up your WPT time and date.

-You may schedule an ACTFL OPI or Written Proficiency Test (WPT) with Continuing Education anytime, regardless of your participation in the Spanish Language Certificate program.
+You may schedule an ACTFL OPI or a WPT with Continuing Education anytime, regardless of your participation in the Spanish Language Certificate program.